 How to Fix It:

-1. Remove and Reinstall Ink Cartridges: Take out the ink cartridge and reinstall it properly.
+- Remove and Reinstall Ink Cartridges: Reinstall them properly.

-2. Reset the Printer: Turn off the printer and unplug it for a few minutes, then restart it.
+- Reset the Printer: Power off the printer, unplug it for a few minutes, and restart.

-3. Update Printer Software: Check for updates on the manufacturer’s website.
+- Update Printer Software: Check the manufacturer’s website for updates.

 8. Printer Keeps Printing in the Wrong Colors